-This lesson will teach you all the parts of this song step-by-step, including the main riff, the guitar solo, and the strumming section.
+This lesson will go through all the parts of this track including the main riff, the guitar solo, and the strumming section.

 The Main Riff

-Below you can see the tab for the main riff of the song.
-It is a pretty easy riff and requires just four power chords to play: F5, Bb5, Ab5, and Db5.
-Follow the instruction below to get an idea of what is going on in this riff.
+Below you can see the tab for the main riff.
+It is a pretty easy riff that requires just four power chords: F5, Bb5, Ab5, and Db5.

-Note: Here you have to make sure that the other three strings ( 1st, 2nd, and 3rd ) stay muted when you play the chords mentioned in this lesson.
+Here you have to make sure that the other three strings ( 1st, 2nd, and 3rd ) stay muted when you play these chords.
 You can do that easily by slightly resting the bottom part of your index finger on top of these three strings ( watch the above video to get a clear idea ).

-Note: The intro riff and the chorus riff are the same, meaning, you will play this same riff in the chorus section as well.
+Note: The main riff and the chorus riff are the same, meaning, you will play this same riff in the chorus section as well.

-This section uses five power chords and they are F5, E5, F#5, Bb5, Ab5, and A5.
+This section comes before the chorus and uses five power chords and they are F5, E5, F#5, Bb5, Ab5, and A5.
 Here you don’t have to worry about using your pinky finger since these are two-note power chords.

 Guitar Solo (Lead part)

 The guitar solo is the easiest part of this song as it is slow-paced and hardly requires any advanced techniques.
 Since the key of this song is F minor, this solo is based on F minor scale.